rofra/karotz-openkarotz-firmware/README.md

 ## What is this all about ?

 This repo is an up to date image of openkarotz firmware.
 Tag V 1.0 is official firmware from Violet.
+This is a FORK of official project by Massilia, not the original one.

 ## How does it work ?